it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/websites.rst

 #.
 Stop DOS attacks by using no-cost tools

-   * Tool include those from from _`Cloudflare <https://www.cloudflare.com/athenian/>` and _`Google <https://projectshield.withgoogle.com/landing>` will mitigate instances of these attacks.
+   * Tools include those from from _`Cloudflare <https://www.cloudflare.com/athenian/>` and _`Google <https://projectshield.withgoogle.com/landing>` will mitigate instances of these attacks.
    * Learn more through the EI-ISAC's _`Guide to DDoS Attacks <https://www.cisecurity.org/insights/white-papers/technical-white-paper-guide-to-ddos-attacks>`.

 #.
 Reduce the risk of typosquatting by